OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls for evasion:**
 * See General controls
 * See controls for threats through use
 * DETECTODDINPUT (runtime datascience).
-Implement tools to detect whether input is excentric or invalid - also called input validation - without knowledge on what malicious input looks like.
+Implement tools to detect whether input is out of distribution (OOD) or invalid - also called input validation - without knowledge on what malicious input looks like.
+It is not safe to assume that the test data models will evaluate comes from the same distribution as the training data, or is in distribution (ID).
+When a sample is OOD, the model should not make a prediction because the sample may represent a novel class/label and therefore be misclassified.

-  Purpose: by detecting odd input, input that is likely malicious can be discarded (or corrected) to prevent unwanted model behaviour.
-Note: odd input often cannot be completely specified and for many attacks the input is technically not odd.
+  Purpose: By detecting OOD / anomylous input, input that will result in unwanted model behaviour can be discarded or kept for analysis.
+It is important to note that not all OOD input is malicious and not all malicious input is OOD.
+However, detecting OOD input is critical to maintaining model integrity, addressing potential concept drift, and preventing adversarial attacks that may take advantage of model behaviors on out of distribution data.

-  TODO: add methods and techniques to identify.
+  Methods to detect out of distribution inputs include outlier detection, anomaly detection, novelty detection, and open set recognition.
+Specific techniques include maesures of similarity between training and test data, introspecting models to determine which concepts / neurons are activated by in distribution data, and out of distribution sample generation and retraining, among others.
+For a recent survey on this topic, see the work of [Yang et al.](https://arxiv.org/pdf/2110.11334.pdf)

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.